 This is a liquid fuel crisis – diesel to be exact – to keep tractors, trucks, trains, and ships moving.
-There’s not enough coal or water to make even a small percent of the FT-CTL diesel fuel we need from coal in Montana or Wyoming, and would turn these beautiful states into Mordor (in Tolkien’s trilogy “Lord of the Rings”).
+There’s not enough coal or water to make even a small percent of the FT-CTL diesel fuel we need from coal in Montana or Wyoming, and would turn these beautiful states into Mordor as depicted in Tolkien’s trilogy “Lord of the Rings”).
 Alice Friedemann at energyskeptic.com

 Patzek, T. W. et al. Sep 2009.
 Potential for Coal-to-Liquids Conversion in the United States—Fischer–Tropsch Synthesis.
 Natural Resources Research, Vol. 18, No. 3